Diamond Certification FAQ

 International Gemological Institute (IGI)

 Many diamonds receive grades from IGI laboratories, but these grades can be inconsistent, even between US-based IGI NY and internationally based IGI laboratories.
 When compared with GIA diamonds, IGI diamonds will often have a grade higher on either color or clarity.

 Because of this, IGI diamonds are usually priced around 20% cheaper than GIA or AGS diamonds.
 If you compare the IGI-graded diamond below with the GIA and AGS-graded diamonds above, you'll notice a significant price difference in spite of similar grades.

 Gemological Science International (GSI)

 Serving large retail chains in the US, the GSI is another laboratory with looser and more inconsistent standards than the GIA.
 With less reliability than the IGI, a GSI-graded diamond is best avoided.
-Again, these diamonds will appear to have lower prices because of the difference between its “true” grades and the ones on its certificate.
+Again, these diamonds will appear to have lower prices because of the difference between its "true" grades and the ones on its report.

 European Gem Laboratories (EGL)